LexyZhu/LexyZhu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # About me
 Hi!
 My name is Lexy Zhu (朱乐萱).
+The approximate English pronunciation: /dʒuː lʌ ʃwɛn/.
+The first character is my family name, inherited from my father; the second means 'joy' or 'happiness'.
+The final one refers to the daylily, a herbaceous plant traditionally associated with forgetting sorrow.

 I am now a second year master student at New York University majoring in Data Science.

 I received my BSc in Statistics at both University of Nottingham and University of Nottingham, Ningbo China.